anetacamo/sydhaven/pages/posts/kasa-kasa.md

 ---
 type: space
-title: Skrald Cafeen
+title: KASA KASA
-color: yellow
+color: salmon
-tags: [community, workshop, recycling]
+tags: [food]
-image: stars.png
+image: coffee.png
-address: Jaegergaardsgade 152
+address: Jaegergaardsgade 146
 text: Each one teach one is a series of workshops by people of all sorts of skills.
 Hold in Frontloberne.
 Check website for the upcoming events.
+housed: kulbroen
 ---